METHODS AND POLICY USES OF INTERNATIONAL LARGE-SCALE ASSESSMENTS

 The first workshop focused on the somewhat more technical methodological issues related to the design, analysis, and reporting of ILSAs.
 The second workshop moved into the less technical aspects of reporting, as well as interpretation, and policy uses of ILSAs.
-Commissioned papers, presentations, and a videocast are available for viewing below.
+Commissioned papers, presentations, a videocast, and the summary report are available for viewing below.